 - PQL is a derivative of SQL derivative that supports selection, projection, aggregation, grouping aggregation.
-There is no support for Joins or Subqueries.
+There is no support for Joins.

 - Specifically, for Pinot: